sachinbhatnagar/sachinbhatnagar/README.md

 <h1 align="center">Hi 👋, I'm Sachin Bhatnagar</h1>
 <h3 align="center">Tremendously passionate about sharing my knowledge and have been at it for 20+ years now.
-I love the JavaScript ecosystem, for all its idiosyncrasies, it is fun!</h3>
+I love the JavaScript ecosystem, for all its idiosyncrasies, it is fun!
+I'm relatively new to the Python ecosystem and it is thoroughly enjoyable!</h3>

 - 🌱 I’m currently learning all about ***Generative AI Apps***